ruscoe/misc-webdev-tools/README.md

 image dimensions in a YML format.
 Useful for generating image galleries for Jekyll sites.

+## files2img.py

+Python script that reads a directory of files and outputs HTML image elements for the individual files.

 ## files2links.py

 Python script that reads a directory of files and outputs HTML link elements